|

 As the palm fronds turn golden and the air gets a tad cooler, Halloween offers businesses a bewitching opportunity to embrace the spirit of the season and boost customer engagement.
 With a little creativity and a dash of spooky flair, you can draw crowds and appeal to your ideal customers.
 Here are some spooktacular Halloween-inspired ideas to help your small business shine during this spine-tingling season.

+One note of caution: as in all marketing activities, it’s important to know your audience.
+A scary phantasma, for instance, would likely not appeal to small children just as talk of witches and devils may upset some adults.
+It’s important to understand your customers and celebrate accordingly.
+Now, let’s get on with a ghostly good time.
 We’re down to the last two weeks before Christmas with some of the biggest shopping days of the season still ahead of us.
 Since every sale can help your future marketing, it’s essential that over the next few weeks you think not only of the money, but the data you can garner from each sale as well.
 But don’t stress.
 You still have time to implement these important activities for big results.
 Things You Need to Do During Small Business Season

 Don’t let the biggest sales season go by without gathering this data and implementing some of these activities to help with future marketing: There is nothing more convenient than whipping out your phone, typing in a URL (or opening an app), perusing offerings, and hitting a few buttons to buy something…anything…everything.
 We even get our groceries that way these days.
 But as convenient as online shopping seems, there are several reasons to shop local.